 Strawberry rhubarb crumble is a classic summer must.
 The enticing aromas of cardamom, orange, and cinnamon make the jammy filling unexpected while the gingery brown sugary crumble is irresistible.
-The balsamic drizzle takes it over the top.
+A sweet-tangy balsamic drizzle takes it over the top.

 Rhubarb season is so short that in June I show up early in the morning at our local market to speak to Richie Pimento, the produce manager.
 (Quite an apt name, don’t you think?)
 Before the rhubarb goes out to the coolers, he lets me rummage through the boxes for the best stalks.
 I like long, sturdy stalks with a deep ruby color, if I can find them.

-Once home, I put the rhubarb to good use in all sorts of dishes: pies, crisps, and this crumble.
+Once home, I put the vegetable (yes, a vegetable!) to good use in all sorts of dishes: a rhubarb pie, easy rhubarb crisp, and this crumble.
 What I like about this dessert–or breakfast, ahem!–is the addition of ginger and cardamon.
 Plus the crumble calls for brown sugar, just a little extra bass note of molasses, which is lovely.

 What really kicks this into high gear is the balsamic drizzle.
 I suggest serving it in a small creamer so people can add it to their portion ’til their heart’s content.
 If it thickens, stir in a teaspoon or two of hot water.–David Leite